Kwun-Ling Chow

-Kwun-Ling Chow (周坤玲) was an American-Cantonese-born Chinese actress and opera singer.
+Kwun-Ling Chow (周坤玲), also known as Patricia Joe was an American-Cantonese-born Chinese actress and opera singer.

 Early life

-In 1924, Chow was born in the United States.
-Chow grew up in California.
+Chow was born in Hawaii in 1924 and grew up in California.

 Career

-At an early age, Chow performed Cantonese opera in San Francisco, California and other West Coast cities in the United States.
+At an early age, Chow learned Cantonese opera in California and performed in San Francisco, California and other West Coast cities in the United States.
 In 1946, Chow crossed over as an actress at Grandview Film Company Limited (U.S. Branch) in California, and the films were released in Hong Kong.
 Chow first appeared in The Entangling Ones, a 1946 comedy film directed by Chiu Shu-San.
 Chow's first appeared as a lead Cantonese opera singer in Happy Wedding, a 1947 Cantonese opera film directed by Chiang Wai-Kwong.
 Chow's last film was The Dragon and the Bat, a 1964 Historical Drama film directed by Yeung Hak.
 Chow is credited with over 180 films.

 In the 1950s, Chow became a businesswoman in the restaurant business.